 Line 10d: The Federal bonus depreciation allowed for "qualified property," as defined in IRC section 168(k) is not allowed for Unincorporated Business Tax purposes except for such deductions allowed with respect to "qualified New York liberty zone property", "qualified New York liberty zone leasehold improvements" and "qualified property" placed in service in the Resurgence Zone (generally the area in the borough of Manhattan South of Houston Street and North of Canal Street.)
 For City tax purposes, depreciation deductions for all other "qualified property" must be calculated as if the property was placed in service prior to September 11, 2001.
 For tax years beginning on or after January 1, 2004, other than for eligible farmers (for purposes of the New York State farmers' school tax credit), the amount allowed as a deduction with respect to a sport utility vehicle that is not a passenger automobile for purposes of section 280F(d)(5) of the Internal Revenue Code is limited to the amount allowed under section 280F of the Internal Revenue Code as if the vehicle were a passenger automobile as defined in that section.
 For SUVs that are qualified property other than qualified Resurgence Zone property and other than New York Liberty Zone property, the amount allowed as a deduction is calculated as of the date the SUV was actually placed in service and not as of September 10, 2001.
+With respect to SUV's placed into service after December 31, 2007 and before January 1, 2009, Federal bonus first year depreciation for passenger automobiles allowed under the Economic Stimulus Act of 2008 is disallowed for SUVs except for SUVs that are "qualified Resurgence Zone property."
 On the disposition of an SUV subject to the limitation, the amount of any gain or loss included in income must be adjusted to reflect the limited deductions allowed for City purposes under this provision.
 Enter on Schedule B, lines 10(d) and 16 the appropriate adjustments from form NYC-399Z.
-See, Finance Memorandum 02-3 (revised) "New York City Tax Consequences of Certain Retroactive Federal and New York Tax Law Changes" and Finance Memorandum 07-3 dated September 24, 2007 "Application of IRC 280F Limits to Sport Utility Vehicles" for more information.
+See, Finance Memorandum 08-2, "Application of IRC 280F Limits to Sport Utility Vehicles" for more information.